Samsung poised to benefit from China virus woes afflicting Apple, other rivals | MarketScreener

 TrendForce recently cut its first quarter production forecasts for Huawei by 15% and Apple by 10%.
 It cut projections for Samsung Electronics by a smaller 3%.

-Before the virus, the global smartphone market had been expected to end two consecutive years of falls, driven by smartphones running on faster 5G wireless networks.
-But the virus outbreak will throw cold water on any rebound, with global shipments likely to record another decline.

-Since starting phone production in Vietnam in 2009, Samsung has aggressively boosted output through cheaper labour and generous government incentives.
+Since starting phone production in Vietnam in 2009, Samsung has aggressively boosted output through cheaper labor and generous government incentives.
 A number of South Korean suppliers followed suit, powering its breakneck growth.

 Samsung ended its own smartphone production in China last year as its market share plunged to nearly zero.

-Apple makes most of its iPhones in China via Chinese company Foxconn.
-Manufacturing facilities there that produce Apple's iPhone and other electronics have begun to reopen, but they are ramping up more slowly than expected, Apple said on Monday.
+Apple makes most of its iPhones in China via Taiwanese company Foxconn.

 Last week, Samsung unveiled a trio of flagship Galaxy s20 smartphones as well as its new foldable phone.
 Sources said the virus could delay new product launches by rivals.